Clash of the Codes (rugby): Aftermath

 The cross-code challenge occurred while both Bath and Wigan were in the twilight of their time at the top of their respective rugby football codes.
 Wigan's great rivals St. Helens won the first Super League title in 1996 and, although Wigan won the first grand final in 1998, and got to three subsequent Grand Finals, they would not win another league title until 2010.
-Bath meanwhile won the 1998 Heineken Cup, becoming the first English team to do so, as well as the 2008 European Challenge Cup, but have failed to win a domestic trophy since the 1996 Pilkington Cup, with their position at the summit of the English game taken by their fierce rivals Leicester.
+Bath meanwhile won the 1998 Heineken Cup, becoming the first English team to do so, as well as the 2008 European Challenge Cup, but failed to win a domestic trophy between their victory in the 1996 Pilkington Cup and winning the Premiership Rugby Cup in 2025, with their position at the summit of the English game taken by their fierce rivals Leicester.

 The two match series was the beginning of a thaw in relations between rugby union and rugby league.
 The success of Wigan's two visits to Twickenham, for both the game against Bath and the Middlesex Sevens, led to the RFU offering to play host to the Challenge Cup Final in the event of Wembley, the event's traditional home, not being available.
 The RFL eventually took them up on this offer, with both the 2001 and 2006 finals taking place at the home of Rugby Union.
 Twickenham was also the venue for the opening game of the 2000 Rugby League World Cup between England and Australia, the first time the 13-a-side game had been played there, while games during that tournament were also played at Kingsholm and Stradey Park, both bastions of club rugby union.
 Bradford Bulls then followed Wigan's lead by participating in and winning the Middlesex Sevens in 2002.
 Similarly, rugby union has also on occasion decamped into the northern heartlands of rugby league; in 1998, England played two qualifying games for the 1999 Rugby World Cup at the Alfred McAlpine Stadium in Huddersfield, which also hosted a game during the final tournament.
 England have also played twice at Old Trafford, the traditional home of the Super League Grand Final.
 However, possibly the most notable event came in 1998 when Leeds Rhinos RLFC and Leeds Tykes RUFC merged to form Leeds Rugby Limited, described as "the world's first dual code rugby partnership".
 Although there are separate teams in both codes, they are owned by a common organisation with a single board.